segunak/charlotte-third-places/README.md

 ## Contact

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/segunakinyemi/) or through my [personal website](https://segunakinyemi.com).
-Feedback can also be left directly on the site at <https://charlottethirdplaces.com/contribute>.
+Feedback may also be left directly on the site at <https://charlottethirdplaces.com/contribute>.